tomradely/configs/powerline/README.md

 # My evolving tmux + powerline config

 See below for gruvbox theme.
-It's not that great, IMO.
-Awesome TMUX suggests oh-my-tmux, which just works, I want to see what I can do on my own because of how unwieldy its .conf was.
+Awesome TMUX suggests oh-my-tmux, which just works, but I want to see what I can do on my own because of how unwieldy its .conf was.